ziqi0921/zhou-portfolio/broadway-ratings.md

 The responses are:

-From
+The first person liked my second sketch better because they like how

-During data critique in class on Tuesday, 11/15, I got more feedbacks on my sketches.
-From there, I was able to create my final design.
+From The responses During data critique in class on Tuesday, 11/15, I got more feedbacks on my sketches.
+Overall, they think that my design is valid.
+However, they don't like the contrast between red and green as it is not  effect and think that I might need to rethink about the colors that I am using in my final design.
+Using this information, I was able to create my final design.

 # Final Design

 <div class="flourish-embed flourish-chart" data-src="visualisation/11849592"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 I used a pie chart with time slider in Flourish for my final design of this data visualization.
 During the process, I realized that I need to modify my data so that each pie total up to 100 percent.
+Moreover, I changed my color palette to less of a rainbow effect based on the feedbacks I got from my peers.

 [Back to Portfolio](https://ziqi0921.github.io/zhou-portfolio/)